 Saving Mothers was founded because no woman should die giving life.
 Each year, more than 300,000 women and girls die from complications of pregnancy and childbirth.
 That’s one mother dying every two minutes.
 75% of these deaths could have been prevented with low-cost interventions.
 For the past decade, our team of medical experts, local health care workers, and allied professionals have been implementing low-cost, high impact interventions around the globe to reduce birth-related complications, and prevent unnecessary maternal deaths.
 We are fundraising for Saving Mothers all month!
 This incredible organization works tirelessly to eradicate preventable maternal deaths and birth-related complications in low-resource settings locally as well as globally.
 Join us in spreading the love of the meaningful work Saving Mothers does.

 Be'chol Lashon (Hebrew for "in every language”) does the important work to strengthen Jewish identity by raising awareness about the ethnic, racial and cultural diversity of varying Jewish identities and experiences.
 Be’chol Lashon brings the historic Jewish commitment to civil rights and racial justice forward into the 21st century.

-Given that this month marks the Jewish New Year, Rosh Hashanah, we chose to fundraise for this organization to highlight and celebrate Jewish culture and diversity.
+Given that this month marks the Jewish New Year, Rosh Hashanah, we are fundraising for this organization to highlight and celebrate Jewish culture and diversity.
 With YOUR help (and appetite for round, sweet bread), our challah profits will support Be'chol Lashon in providing diversity training, research, experiential opportunities, and more to individuals, families, and organizations.